novinhubcom/wordpress-plugin/README.md

 pick a date you want.

 ### Added Media
-If you want to add media to your post, you can do this through image or video blocks easily.
+If you want to add media to your post, you can do this through Featured Image section or image or video blocks easily.

 ## Author